The 2 types of climate risk and how DR teams can prepare

 Climate risk management strategies

 Planning for climate risk assessment.
-This phase requires organizations to develop a clear plan for conducting risk assessments and collecting and reviewing climate information.
+This phase requires organizations to develop a clear plan for conducting risk assessments as well as collecting and reviewing climate information.
 A variety of climate risk assessments, screenings and methodologies exist, so aligning on the assessment style that works best for the organization is an important first step.
+Factors that might affect which style an organization chooses include whether it has in-house climate change expertise, whether it has conducted assessments previously and how quickly the business needs to conduct the assessment.

 Conducting climate risk assessment.
 This phase involves the organization conducting the actual assessment.
-This process usually includes identifying climate risks; assessing those risks on a framework that measures climate risk hazards, vulnerability, and exposure; determining how to address risks; planning how to manage those risks as they evolve; and mapping out how to identify new risks over time.
+This process usually includes identifying climate risks; assessing those risks on a framework that measures climate risk hazards, vulnerability and exposure; determining how to address risks; planning how to manage those risks as they evolve; and mapping out how to identify new risks over time.

-Climate change effects can evolve rapidly, so risk management needs to adapt quickly and comprehensively.
+Climate change impacts can evolve rapidly, so risk management needs to adapt quickly and comprehensively.
 The entire organization, including the C-suite and the disaster recovery team, must agree and align on climate risk management and mitigation strategies to ensure proper and total execution.

 Steps to conduct a climate risk assessment